Law Student Resources

 Hamline University School of Law

 Watch this space for more information on this Saturday meeting at Hamline.

 Law Lifeline is a mental health resource created for law students.
 Topics range from stress management to suicide prevention and the site includes information on depression, anxiety, substance use and many others.
 A number of first person stories are provided and a variety of articles provide solid information about conditions and resources.

 The Student in Recovery listserv was developed by the ABA Commission on Lawyer Assistance Programs (CoLAP) to provide a confidential email vehicle for law students who want to get, or stay, clean and sober while in law school.
 This is a chance for students to connect with and ask questions of their law student peers throughout the US and share their experience, strength and hope.

 If you wish to be added to the Listserv, interested law students should contact Niki Irish, directly at email@example.com.
 Students should be prepared to talk a bit about their history and about their need and desire to communicate with other law students facing similar challenges.
 Ms. Irish will make the final determination to add the student to the listserv and will provide each student with the rules and regulations regarding use of the “Student in Recovery Listserv.”
 When a student graduates and is admitted to the bar, he/she will be removed from the listserv.
 This service is confidential.

 “Hello.
 I found your e-mail address online after searching on-line for “sober law student.”
 I understand you moderate a listserv for law students seeking to get or stay sober while in school and would like to join.
 My sobriety date is 5/28/11, not quite 90 days before I became a 1L.
 It would be good to find other students who empathize.”

 Interested law students are encouraged to get involved in the important work of LCL, including peer assistance.
 Learn more about membership here.

-LCL has a new/young lawyers committee that plans activities with and focuses on outreach to law students and young lawyers.
+LCL has a new/young lawyers and law students committee that plans activities with and focuses on outreach to law students and young lawyers.